Bachelor of Education (B. ED.)

 (H) Continuous and comprehensive Evaluation (C.C.E)*

-(a) In each paper the continuous internal assessment system would have a weightage of 20% marks, while the semester end examination shall have a weightage of 80% marks.
+(a) In each paper the continuous internal assessment system would have a

-(b) The weightage of components in continuous internal assessment system will be as under:
+(b) The weightage of components in continuous internal assessment system

 - Practicum/ field work 05 marks